ConGustoAI/chat/README.md

 - In `svelte.config.js`, set the `adapter` to `vercel` (uncomment vercel, comment out node).
 - In settings, use the following commands:
-  - Build command: `bun run deploy` - this will build the app and run migrations/seed if needed.
+  - Build command: `npm run deploy` - this will build the app and run migrations/seed if needed.
-  - Install command: `bun i`
+  - Install command: `npm i`
-  - Development command: `bun dev`
+  - Development command: `npm dev`

 - Node version: 20
 - Runtime limits: 60 seconds on Hoby plan, 300 seconds on Pro plan.